Singularity-Coder/Instant-Algorithms/README.md

 * GCD (Greatest common divisor) or HCF (Highest common factor): Largest common factor btw 2 or more numbers that divides those numbers evenly without leaving any reminder.
 Ex: 10 and 15 have 5 as the largest number that divides both of them without leaving a reminder.
 10/5 = 2 and 15/5 = 3.
 So the primary purpose of GCD is to find out how many large parts a quantity can be divided equally.
 * LCM - Least common multiple
 * Find the factors of a number say 35?
 A.k.a find numbers that divide 35 without leaving a reminder.
+* Hashcode in Java: Hashcode is a signed integer value that is associated with each object in Java.
+Its primarily used for hashing in hash tables used by data structures like HashMap.
+It is generally unique.

 ------------------------------------------------------------------------------------------------------------------------